U.S. BANK

 At U.S. Bank, ongoing professional development is a key component of my growth as an Experience Designer.
 I regularly engage with corporate training programs and curated content that deepen my expertise in areas such as data security, accessibility, inclusive design, brand standards, and cross-functional collaboration.

-By staying engaged with evolving industry trends, internal resources, and enterprise-wide learning experiences, I continue to sharpen my ability to deliver impactful, research-informed, and future-ready design solutions that align with both user needs and organizational goals.
+By staying engaged with evolving industry trends, internal resources, and enterprise-wide learning experiences like AI/ emerging tool summits at the Minneapolis Convention Center, I continue to sharpen my ability to deliver impactful, research-informed, and future-ready design solutions that align with both user needs and organizational goals.

 TESTIMONIALS & FEEDBACK